What’s included in the 4 week class?

 - Using course books

-You’ll learn how to deal with different situations that can arise in a classroom and different types of student, as well as how to organise your classroom effectively.
+You’ll learn how to deal with different situations that can arise in the TEFL classroom and different student profiles, as well as how to organise your classroom effectively.

 Teaching Business English

-You’ll learn how a Business English class differs from a General English class, how to teach business skills like giving presentations, negotiating, dealing with phone calls, participating in meetings and socialising.
+How are Business English classes different to General English classes?
+You’ll learn how to teach business English skills such as giving presentations, negotiating, dealing with phone calls, participating in meetings socialising, video conferencing…

 Teaching Young Learners

-You’ll learn how to teach a class of Young Learners, some different approaches and activities that you can use.
+How do you control a class of teenagers?
+You’ll learn how to teach a class of Young Learners, some different approaches and activities that you can use to teach kids and teenagers.

 Teaching One to One classes

-You’ll learn how to diagnose and individual student’s needs, objectives and language issues, then plan and provide a tailor-made series of lessons.
+You’ll learn how to diagnose and individual TEFL student’s needs, objectives and language issues, then plan a tailor-made series of English lessons.

 One to one tutorials with the trainer